elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 15
+Overall a fun one.
+There seem to be a lot of problems about things moving around this year.

 ## Day 14
 My favorite one of the year so far.
 When I saw the prime number sizes, I thought we'd run to 10 million seconds or something, but this was a nice surprise.